MrYsLab/rbDashBoard/README.md

 * Monitor the count rate of each wheel encoder.
 * Monitor each line follower IR sensor individually.
 * Monitor Accelerometer X, Y, and Z g forces.
-* Monitor Accelerometer Portrait/Landscape orientation of your robot.
 * Monitor Accelerometer bump detection.
 * View the current status of each mechanical bumper.
 * Activate the buzzer by pressing the user button on the controller board.